fridaysystems/inventory-presser/readme.txt

 == Frequently Asked Questions ==

 = How much does this plugin cost? =
 This plugin is free and open source.
-Free and paid add-ons and services are available at https://inventorypresser.com/.
+Free and paid add-ons & services are available at https://inventorypresser.com/.

 = Does it decode VINs? =
 Not for free.
 We have a VIN decoder add-on available at https://inventorypresser.com/.
 If you know of a free VIN decoder that allows many automated queries, please show us.